The one thing that helped me get a Job: Activating my Network.

-This is a good list of useful folks.
-Remember you are trying to find out about the inside jobs that are not necessarily going to be advertised.
-A lot of times these jobs are simply unavailable to most folks, but if you have a good insider, you may be able to work around that (keep that in mind).
+This is a good list of valuable folks.
+Remember, you are trying to find out about the inside jobs that will not be advertised.
+Often, these jobs are unavailable to most folks, but if you have an excellent insider, you may be able to work around that (keep that in mind).

 Job Searching Isn’t Easy

-Job searching is hard these days (I knew of what I spoke), but nothing worth having is going to come easily now either.
+Job searching is hard these days (I knew of what I spoke), but nothing worth having will come quickly now.

 Activate your networkbefore you think you need them.
 It is just being prudent.